folio-org/folio-org.github.io/_faqs/how-to-specify-backend-java-ci.md

 Back-end Java-based modules can specify which build image to use during the Jenkins continuous integration builds.

-For front-end modules that still use Jenkins build rather than GitHub Workflows, the buildNode provides the relevant Nodejs version.
+For the few front-end modules that still use Jenkins build rather than GitHub Workflows, the buildNode provides the relevant Nodejs version.

 ## Using Java 17